 NOTE: If you are doing this for the first time then YouTube would ask you to verify your phone number for the fist usage.

-Step 2: You will land on Create Event page.
+Step 2: You will land on a Create Event page.
 Fill up the form that asks information like video title and set the privacy as either Unlisted or Private and then click “Go Live Now” button.

 Step 3: On the pop-up page you can turn off the camera by clicking on the camera button and you can turn off your mic if you don’t want to record your sound.